 In 2003, I was appointed the committee chairman, newsletter editor, and webmaster for the Central and Southern Counties Insulator Club of California.
 I also joined the NorCal Insulator Club in 2004.
 Since then, the CSCIC and NorCal clubs had merged to form the Golden State Insulator Club for the entire state of California, and I acted as the GSIC's webmaster until 2013.
 We became lifetime members of the Golden State Insulator Club in 2008.

-In February 2010, we moved to Colorado, and currently attend the annual show in Colorado Springs.
+In February 2010, we moved to Colorado, and became members of the Triple Ridge Insulator Club.
+I currently attend the annual show in Colorado Springs.
 We also attended the 2012 National Show in Kansas City, MO (my first National since 1996!)
 I displayed a portion of my collection there and won First Place for the Specialty category.

 About This Website